moesalih/emm-nextjs/README.md

 3. `/heartbeat` command saves your chat ID + a scheduled task to `HEARTBEAT.md` (in the agent's file workspace)
 4. A Vercel cron runs `/api/heartbeat` regularly — the agent reads `HEARTBEAT.md` and sends a message only if something needs attention

+> The cron schedule can be updated in `vercel.json`.

 > **Dev vs Prod**: In development, the bot uses long-polling (`bot.start()`); in production, it uses the Telegram webhook.

 ---